Preserving the environment is a key asset for Aerodom

 This is the result of a sustainable, systematic and voluntary effort to manage the carbon emissions linked to our commercial activity.

 The Airport Carbon Accreditation is part of a carbon emissions management program that measures and recognizes the efforts made by airports to manage and reduce greenhouse gas emissions.

 Currently, our six airports are certified at level 1 (Mapping) and are in process of receiving level 3 (Reduction).

 The reduction means that, in addition to recording the CO2 emission sources under our direct control, we have also managed to effectively reduce our carbon footprint.

-Our carbon footprint is verified by an external and independent entity for levels 1 and 2, which reinforces the credibility of our declared emission levels.
+Our carbon footprint is verified by an external and independent entity, which reinforces the credibility of our declared emission levels.

 Environmental, occupational safety and health policy